#BlogToPM

 “Last week a probationary officer working for Punjab National Bank, Kanpur

 “You mean ‘dowry’?
-Really Uncle ji?
+Really Uncle Ji?
 Even now?”
-The gulabjamun had
+The Gulab Jamun had

 never tasted so bitter.